Thailand votes on constitutional reforms amid protests | DW | 18.11.2020

 Thai lawmakers are voting on possible changes to the country's constitution and the role of the monarchy.
 The move comes a day after Thailand saw its most violent anti-government protests since July.

-Protesters were set to take to the streets of Bangkok on Wednesday, one day after six people were shot with live rounds in violent clashes with royalists and security authorities.
+Protesters are taking to the streets of downtown Bangkok on Wednesday, one day after six people were shot with live rounds in violent clashes with royalists and security authorities.

 The latest unrest come as lawmakers in the capital were voting on potential changes to Thailand's constitution.
 The youth-led protest movement is seeking to rewrite the constitution and oust coup leader turned Prime Minister Prayuth Chan-ocha, as well as reform the role of the monarchy.